Comparative Group 1: Entrepreneurship in Higher Education for the development of innovation and creative thinking

-- What is the institutional framework of employability (policies and laws) that influences strategies in higher education in your Country?
+1. What are the policies and laws for entrepreneurship education that influence strategies in higher education in your country?

 Context of comparison

-The comparison will deal with the educational policies and strategies that are developed at a global and national level to foster the employability of young people.
+The comparison will deal with the programs and activities that Universities implement to bolster innovation and creativity through entrepreneurship education.
 These will be studied with a pedagogical perspective and students will be asked to answer to some questions in order to understand if the comparison is possible.
-At the same time the comparative group will focus the attention on the programs and activities that universities implement to bolster the development of employability and the transition towards the labour market.

 Categories of comparison